 Now is a good time to clean away a few measuring cups and put away the ingredients.
 I’ve gotten in the habit of cooking this way and love the short periods of cooking time, since this is a big factor in my clean kitchen when I am done.

 Time to stir in the corn and edamame beans.
 I used frozen edamame that comes in individual packages.
 3 minutes in the microwave right in their package while the chicken cooked makes getting them ready easy.
 Cover again and simmer for 30 more minutes.

 Any good stew has a thickened broth.
 Just combine flour and water in a glass and then add a bit of the hot cooking liquid.
 Pour this mixture into the stew and cook, stirring often while the broth thickens.

-Garnish with parsley and serve hot with hot crusty bread for a satisfying meal that will warm you to the bones on these cold winter nights.
+Garnish with parsley and serve hot with hot crusty bread or perfect buttermilk biscuits for a satisfying meal that will warm you to the bones on these cold winter nights.